boundlessgeo/qgis-connect-plugin/boundlessconnect/_lessons/connect_login_search/09_search_for_all_resourses.md

 In the **Knowledge** tab searching without a keyword will return thousands of results, which may end up being useless.
-On the other hand if you filter the search using the categories its another story.
+On the other hand if you filter the search using the filter categories, then it makes sense.
 For example, selecting the *Lessons* category only, will list all lessons available.

 1. Click the widget down arrow to expand the categories.